FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 ## *Prochlorococcus* culturing and experimental design {.unnumbered}

-*Prochlorococcus* remain challenging to culture, as their reduced genomes – the smallest of any known oxyphototroph – render them partially dependent upon mutualistic heterotrophic bacteria to detoxify reactive oxygen species [@morrisFacilitationRobustGrowth2008;
-@morrisDependenceCyanobacteriumProchlorococcus2011].
-MED4, SS120 and
-MIT9313 have been successfully cultured in laboratories [@mooreComparativePhysiologySynechococcus1995;
-@mooreCulturingMarineCyanobacterium2007], and used to show that ecotypic classifications correspond to biochemical differences among strains [@bonisteelStrainSpecificDifferences2018].
-Three xenic cultures of *P. marinus* were obtained from Bigelow Labs, NCMA Maine, USA.
+Three xenic cultures of *P.marinus* were obtained from Bigelow Labs, NCMA Maine, USA.
 MED4 (CCMP1986) is from High-Light adapted (HLI) clade; SS120 (CCMP1375) is from Low-Light adapted (LLII/III) clade; and MIT9313 (CCMP2773) is from Low-Light adapted (LLIV) clade.
 Cultures were maintained in incubators